MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/reporting-services-management-pack-least-privilege-monitoring.md

 ## Active Directory

-To configure permissions in Active Directory, follow these steps:
+To configure permissions in Active Directory, perform the following steps:

 1. In Active Directory, create the following domain users for low-privilege access to all target SSRS instances and SQL Server instances hosting reporting database: